 Same Sex Couples -- Custody and Property Issues

 No couple, gay or straight, enters into a relationship expecting it to end, especially when choosing to have children together.
-Unfortunately, however, some relationships inevitably will end.
+Unfortunately, however, some relationships inevitably do end.
 When children are involved in same sex relationships, to protect the rights of a non-biological (or non-adoptive) parent, a shared custody agreement or co-parenting agreement is recommended before the relationship deteriorates.
 This agreement should specifically state the intentions of the couple to co-parent the child, and should expressly state the waiver of the biological (or adoptive) parent as sole legal and physical custodian.